How to Wash a Down Pillow

 - Get the cushion’s covering off

-- Place the filling into bowl and work around to mix with baking soda
+- Place the filling into a bowl and work around to mix with baking soda

 - Pack filling into the casing and prepare for use

 Note: the amount of baking soda you use shouldn’t be in excess.
-Go for a moderate amount of soda just enough to be distributed properly around your pillow.
+Go for a moderate amount of soda, just enough to be appropriately distributed around your pillow.

+I hope you are clear about ” how to wash a down pillow.”
 There’s so much you can get from cleaning your down pillow.
-You’ll sleep better with your health assured, and wake up more energized than ever!
+You’ll sleep better with your health assured and wake up more energized than ever!